daily Broadcast

 So I just thought I am going to probably say “Hi” and “How are you?” in Chinese and then I am going to open my Bible and do some work.
 So there was a lady right next to me in her early thirties I think.
 And I gave her my best Chinese, “Hi, how are you?”

 And the answer just shocked me.
 And in the clearest, British accent, “I’m quite good, actually.
 How about yourself?”
 And I just noticed that she had very finely manicured hands, her briefcase was at her feet and it was monogrammed, it was leather.
-Just from the jewelry that she had on and the very pristine business suit, I was aware just – I think she is probably a pretty successful businesswoman.
+Just from the jewelry that she had on and the very pristine business suit I was aware just – I think she is probably a pretty successful businesswoman.

 And I think she saw my Bible and some dialogue began to happen.
 And I spent the next two hours explaining to her my best understanding of who God really is, the gospel.
 But I have never, ever, this was one of those conversations of a lifetime.
 I had never met someone who, for the first twenty-three to twenty-five years knew nothing of God.

-And she now was exposed to this world that she didn’t know existed and she was beginning to explore various truth claims and various religions.
 And our conversation was different than any one that I had ever had because I began to explain just a little and she paused and it wasn’t like antagonistic and it wasn’t like, “Prove this to me.”

 It was like someone with a desire to know and she said, “Well, I have been doing lots of reading in the last ten years and I studied the world religions and different philosophies.
 Would you explain to me why your God is better than all other gods?”